rubenprietodiaz/gmxQtools/README.md

         -rt RUNTIME (hours)
                     Limit of time for simulation (in hours)

-        -f COMPLEX
-                    Flag for preparation of FEP files.
-                    Put the directory of the complex to prepare FEP files.
 ```

-After that, you will get two directories: md_input_files and fep_preparation_files.
-If you want to submit your new md_input_files, you only need to enter and execute `sh submit.sh`.
-For FEP files, you should download the generated structures and model all the ligands you want.
-Therefore, you can follow the protocol of [QligFEP](https://github.com/qusers/qligfep).
+After that, you will get md_input_files.
+For submitting MD, to enter and execute `sh submit.sh`.